Use these tips to plan your visit with young fair fans. (All information subject to change.)

 Admission for kids ages 5-12 is discounted on these days when you purchase tickets at the gate:

 Save big on food, merchandise and things to do with this book of 100 coupons valid all 12 days of the fair.
-Popular deals for young children include discounts on ride & game ticket sheets, merchandise and kid-friendly food & beverages.
+Popular deals for young children include discounts on ride & game tickets, merchandise and kid-friendly food & beverages.
 The Blue Ribbon Bargain Book is just $5.

-Collapsible strollers are permitted on buses servicing free Park & Ride lots and Metro Transit State Fair Express Bus locations.
+Collapsible strollers are permitted on buses servicing free Park & Ride lots and State Fair Express Bus locations.
 Transportation info

 Breastfeeding facilities are located at: